Exotic Fusion Systems Related to Sporadic Simple Groups (Version With Code): Fusion Systems on a Sylow -subgroup of

-The following proposition is proved using a result of Onofrei \cite{Ono} which identifies a \emph{parabolic system} in $\fs$, and further restrictions then identify $\Sp_6(3)$ from an associated chamber system.
-We will not define parabolic systems for fusion systems here, but we remark that in the case of parabolic systems in groups, the definition is meant to abstractly capture a set of minimal parabolics containing a ``Borel", in analogy with groups of Lie type in defining characteristic.
+The identification of the fusion systems of $\Sp_6(3)$ and $\Aut(\Sp_6(3))$ is proved using a result of Onofrei \cite{Ono} which identifies a \emph{parabolic system} in $\fs$.
+Further restrictions then identify $\Sp_6(3)$ from an associated chamber system.
+We remark that in the case of parabolic systems in groups, the definition is meant to abstractly capture a set of minimal parabolics containing a ``Borel", in analogy with groups of Lie type in defining characteristic.
+We cannot hope to capture the rich theory of parabolic systems in groups (and fusion systems) here, but we refer to \cite{MeixSurvey} for a survey of this area in the group theory case, and refer to \cite{Ono} for the fusion system parallel.